tzri/open-wordpress-seo/readme.txt

 Requires at least: 3.0.1
 Tested up to: 5.2.1
 Requires PHP: 5.2.4
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a free and open-source alternative to the most popular WordPress SEO plugins in the market.
+This is a new free and open-source alternative to the most popular WordPress SEO plugins in the market.

 == Description ==

-The free open-source WordPress SEO plugin.
-It packs all the most important features and is simple to use.
+This is the open-source and free SEO Plugin For WordPress.
+The plugin is simple to use and packs all the important features.

+You can find screenshots and more information at [homepage](https://openwpseo.com/).

 == Features ==

-Open WordPress SEO is an all-in-one solution for your WordPress SEO needs.
+Open WordPress SEO is a comprehensive tool for all your SEO needs.

-- The plugin adds a status screen to your dashboard to show if there is any action you need to take to improve SEO.
-- Post editor has a new section to fine-tune your post's meta tags.
-The section will also display suggestions on how to optimize the content your are creating.
-- Routine actions such as creating and updating a sitemap and notifying search-engines about new content are taken care of automatically.
+- View SEO status on dashboard
+- SEO toolbox in post edit
+- Analyzes your content and gives tips
+- Automation for routine actions
+- Actively developed in GitHub
+- Improved score in GTmetrix and Google PageSpeed Insights
+- ...and many other features and benefits

-With Open WordPress SEO search engines find your content more easily, index your content faster, and give your site better ranking.
+By using Open WordPress SEO search engines find your pages more easily, index your posts faster, and rank your site higher.

-== Resources ==

-See screenshots and more information on [homepage](https://mokimoki.net/open-wordpress-seo/) and contribute to development at [GitHub](https://github.com/tzri/open-wordpress-seo).
+You can contribute to development in [GitHub](https://github.com/tzri/open-wordpress-seo).